Cynth3tik/awesome/README.md

 *   [ZackBradshaw/Bluepy](https://github.com/ZackBradshaw/Bluepy) - Plugin for unreal to generate blueprints using Gen AI

+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.2, Mistral, Gemma 2, and other large language models.

 *   [cloudflare/workerd](https://github.com/cloudflare/workerd) - The JavaScript / Wasm runtime that powers Cloudflare Workers

 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.